-The Neurosurgical Research Labs, under the direction of Dr. J. Marc Simard, have 2 non-clinical departmental faculty members, all of whom have active extramural funding, solely dedicated to this laboratory.
-Current funding exceeds $1.5 million per year, from numerous grants from the NIH, Department of Defense, Veterans Administration and private foundations.
+The Neurosurgical Research Laboratories include four NIH-funded teams working in the areas of stroke, brain tumors, traumatic brain and spinal injury, encephalopathy, nanomedicine and advanced drug delivery, and tissue engineering.
+Current funding exceeds $3 million per year, from numerous grants from the NIH, Department of Defense, Veterans Administration and private foundations.
 Twelve full-time research associates, assistants or specialists comprise the support for the wide-ranging translational research efforts of the laboratory.
-At any time, the lab employs a combination of post-docs, neurosurgical residents, medical students and graduate students who have historically been able to make unique contributions that have lead to high-impact publications.
+At any time, the lab employs a combination of post-docs, neurosurgical residents, medical students and graduate students who have historically been able to make unique contributions that have lead to numerous high-impact publications.
 This large mix of talented people provides a unique environment in which neurosurgical residents can develop their scientific interests.
-In past years, neurosurgery residents have been extremely successful in securing NREF funding and other grants, while working with Dr. Simard.
+In past years, neurosurgery residents have been extremely successful in securing NREF funding, T32, and other grants.

-The Neurosurgical Research Laboratories occupy 4,340 square feet in the School of Medicine.
-This space includes 3250 square feet of laboratory space plus 1100 square feet of adjoining office space and a conference room.
-The laboratory space is divided into 3 separate wet labs, 1 cell culture room and 1 cold room for molecular and cellular work, 3 rooms that are used for animal surgeries and behavioral testing, and 1 room for patch clamp electrophysiology.
+The Neurosurgical Research Laboratories occupy over 6000 square feet in the School of Medicine.
+This space includes 5000 square feet of laboratory space plus 1100 square feet of adjoining office spaces and conference rooms.
+The laboratory space is divided into 4 separate wet labs, 4 cell culture rooms and 2 cold rooms for molecular and cellular work, 4 rooms that are used for animal surgeries and behavioral testing, and 1 room for patch clamp electrophysiology.
 The laboratories are internally connected to the primary site, the University Hospital and the academic offices.
 The laboratories are fully equipped and house state-of-the-art equipment.